The Benefits of MBA Accreditation

-AMBA-accredited business schools take leading positions in new MBA rankings from CEO Magazine that span the full-time, executive and online formats and emphasise faculty quality.
+AMBA-accredited Business Schools are highly rated in new MBA rankings from CEO Magazine.
+Spanning full-time, executive and online formats, the rankings emphasise faculty quality.
 Tim Banerjee Dhoul reports

 Business schools across the world have been ranked for their MBA, online MBA, executive MBA (EMBA) and DBA programmes in a new set of rankings from CEO Magazine.